Home / Transport Guides / Transport Passes & Tickets / Interrail Hungary Pass Guide: Prices, Routes & Travel Tips

 How the Hungary Pass Works

-The Interrail Hungary Pass is designed to make train travel across the country simple and flexible.
-Once purchased, the pass is stored digitally in the Interrail Rail Planner App, where you can activate your travel days, check timetables, and show your digital ticket to conductors on board.
+The Interrail Hungary Pass is designed to make domestic rail travel easier by replacing multiple individual tickets with one digital pass.
+After purchase, the pass is stored in the Interrail Rail Planner app, where you manage travel days, add journeys, and show your ticket during inspections.

-The pass is valid for one month from the first day of activation.
-Within that month, you can use your chosen number of travel days (3, 4, 5, 6, or 8).
-A travel day lasts from midnight to midnight, and within that time you can take unlimited trains within Hungary.
-This means you could travel from Budapest to Debrecen in the morning, continue to Nyíregyháza in the afternoon, and return in the evening, all on a single travel day.
+The pass is valid for one month from activation, and within that month you can use the number of travel days you selected.
+A travel day runs from midnight to midnight, and during that period you can take as many eligible trains as you like within Hungary.
+This means you could travel from Budapest to Debrecen, continue to another eastern destination, and return later the same day if the timetable works.

 Where You Can Travel with the Hungary Pass